 Another helpful supplement for gallbladder issues is TUDCA.

 Taking bile supplements isn’t for everyone, so make sure you check with your healthcare provider, preferably one trained in functional medicine, before doing so.

 Summary of foods that increase production of bile

 Foods that increase bile production are healthy ones like unprocessed fats, fruits, vegetables, spices, herbs, coffee, tea, and herbal infusions.

 Additionally, avoiding trigger foods like fast foods, junk foods, and the like helps to maintain a healthy bile flow and production.
-If you are low in bile, you also may need to consider adding ox bile or gall bladder supplement in addition to herbs that support bile health.
+If you are low in bile, you also may need to consider adding ox bile or gall bladder supplements in addition to herbs that support bile health.

-This post is not meant as medical advice and is for informational purposes only and not meant to treat diseases.
+This post is not meant as medical advice is for informational purposes only and is not meant to treat diseases.
 As with anything, make sure to check with your healthcare provider before starting any new supplement.
 All rights reserved.